 Paint is the easiest way to revive tired furniture with a whole new vibe.
+(Have you seen our guide to painting with chalk paint?!)
 But the process is subject to lots of potential error — peeling, chipping, bubbling, and prominent brush strokes, to name a few.
 Lucky for you, we've painted our fair share of furniture around here, and we've certainly learned some important (OK, at times cry emoji-inducing) lessons along the way.
 Here we're sharing our best tips to ensure you end up with a pretty paint job every time.

 Safety first, everyone.
 Whenever you sand, strip, or paint a piece of furniture, it's good to remember that you're releasing harsh chemicals and particles into the air that will likely get inhaled into your lungs or seep into your skin.
 Even if you're a daredevil and skip the protective eyewear or gloves, you should always — always — wear a respirator mask.
 It's so important to protect yourself and work in a well-ventilated area.
 Also, if you're working with an older piece, keep in mind there is a possibility it could contain lead.
 When in doubt, use an instant lead test to check before refinishing it.